-Unless previously purchased and cancelled, the Offer Bonds shall be redeemed at par or 100% of face value on [●], 2025 for the 3-year Bonds and on [●], 2027 for the 5-year Bonds.
+Unless otherwise earlier redeemed or purchased and cancelled, the Offer Bonds shall be redeemed at par or 100% of face value on the Maturity Date.
 However, if the Maturity Date is not a Business Day, payment of all amounts due on such date will be made by the Issuer through the Paying Agent, without adjustment in computation as to the amount of interest payable and principal amount, on the succeeding Business Day.